flonadb/flonadb/README.md

 ## File Proxy Database Configuration
-The [File Proxy Database](#file-proxy-database) reads the database instance definitions from a file, the path to this file can be specified via an environment variable or a JVM system property named`FLONA_FILE_DB_CFG_LOCATION`, the table below documents all the properties that can be defined in a database instance definition file where `TARGET_DB_NAME` is a placeholder where it exists in a property name and must be replaced with the target database instance name, implying the values for those properties only apply to a single instance.
+The [File Proxy Database](#file-proxy-database) reads the database instance definitions from a file, the path to this file can be specified via an environment variable or a JVM system property named`FLONA_FILE_DB_CFG_LOCATION`.

+The table below documents all the properties that can be defined in a database instance definition file where `TARGET_DB_NAME` is a placeholder where it exists in a property name and must be replaced with the target database instance name, implying the values for those properties only apply to a single instance.

 | Name | Description                                                                 | Required | Default Value |
 |------|-----------------------------------------------------------------------------|:--------:|:-------------:|